Back

 How to promote and grow a social media app

 Acquire an audience after launching an app.
-You will always do this, so pay attention to several ways.

 Community building

 You should captivate users with the app so they can recommend it to their friends.
-Consider your audience, adopt a suitable tone of voice and endear yourself to your customers.
+Consider your audience, adopt a suitable tone of voice, and endear yourself to your customers.
 Establish your brand in social media and help like-minded people find a sense of community over your app.

 Situational marketing

-For instance, if Instagram servers went down, it’s time to open Twitter and post about the cool features your app has and Instagram doesn’t.
+For instance, if Instagram servers go down, it’s time to open Twitter and post about the cool features your app has and Instagram doesn’t.
 People will search for the info related to Instagram servers shutting down and likely will stumble onto your post.

 Content branding